DarrylCD/metaverses-website/README.md

 # 🌌 Metaverses – Immersive Web Demo

 **Metaverses** is a sleek, animated website built with the latest frontend technologies to showcase my web development skills.
-It delivers a futuristic UI with smooth transitions, responsive layouts, and interactive motion — perfect for portfolio-style presentation sites.
+It delivers a futuristic UI with smooth transitions, responsive layouts, and interactive motion.
+Perfect for portfolio-style presentation sites.

 ---